dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage/storage.rst

 In addition to saving all Elements in files, a subset of the Elements are stored in the archive database to support query and retrieval requests and also allow updating of Patient, Study, and Series information by user input, or demographic and Study related messages.

-The behavior for handling duplicate SOP Instances is configurable by selecting one from 5 available Overwrite Policies:
+The behavior for handling duplicate SOP Instances is configurable by selecting one of 5 available Overwrite Policies:

 NEVER:
   Never overwrite stored Instances on receive of a different Instance with equal SOP Instance UID.
 Ignore the received instance silently